KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/project/part_1_styling_with_css.md

   Typically websites will include a serif font for the body and a sans-serif for the headers.

-    1. Click the blue “Add to Collection button” on the right of each one you want to use
+   a.
+Click the blue “Add to Collection button” on the right of each one you want to use

-    2. At the bottom of the page click on the “Use” button.
+   b.
+At the bottom of the page click on the “Use” button.

-    3. Leave just the “Normal” box checked and scroll down to step 3 “Add this code to your website:”
+   c.
+Leave just the “Normal” box checked and scroll down to step 3 “Add this code to your website:”

-    4. Click on the import tab and copy that code and paste it in the top of your CSS file.
+   d.
+Click on the import tab and copy that code and paste it in the top of your CSS file.

 3. Fork the **CSSCompilerPractice** repository ([bit.ly/CnCCmp](https://www.google.com/url?q=http://bit.ly/CnCCmp&sa=D&ust=1478381675854000&usg=AFQjCNErZXRWwUn85j0f3ZhjdLCZzoC6Cw)) to your own account